NextFTC/NextFTC-Docs-v1/builtin-commands/drivetrain-commands/holonomic.md

 That's it!
 Now you are able to control your holonomic drivetrain using a gamepad.

 > [!NOTE]
-> See the [`MecanumDriverControlled` reference](https://docs.rowanmcalpin.com/reference/ftc/com.rowanmcalpin.nextftc.ftc.driving/-mecanum-driver-controlled/) for constructor overloads and more.
+> See the [`MecanumDriverControlled` reference](https://docs.rowanmcalpin.com/reference/ftc/com.rowanmcalpin.nextftc.ftc.driving/-mecanum-driver-controlled/) for more information.